basho/basho_docs/content/riak/ts/1.4.0/using/security/notify-basho.md

 If you discover a potential security issue, please email us at **security@basho.com**, and allow us 48 hours to reply.

-We prefer to be contacted first, rather than searching for blog posts over the Internet.
+We appreciate the effort of the community working with us to create the most secure solution we can.
 This allows us to open a dialogue with the security community on how best to handle a possible exploit without putting any users at risk.